Liquid-Reply/.github/profile/README.md

 # :wave: Hi, this is Liquid Reply!

-October 2020 was the kick-off of Liquid Reply as a Kubernetes & cloud-native expert team.
-We are a part of Reply's ever growing network.

-We are now a young passionate team of 25+ highly skilled people committed to finding the best possible and most efficient solutions to all kinds of problems.
-No path is too far and no hurdle too high for us.

-Clear, transparent, and honest communication is one of our keys to success.

-## :information_source: Liquid Reply in a nutshell
+## :coconut: Liquid Reply in a nutshell

-Liquid Reply specializes in container orchestration, cloud-native development, as well as FinOps.
+Liquid Reply specializes in Kubernetes, cloud-native development, as well as FinOps.
 We focus on multi- and hybrid-cloud solutions, site reliability engineering, and operational enablement from day two.

 - We help companies to embrace the ever-changing IT universe as a part of their own DNA.
 - We ensure full cloud-native potential by providing a holistic approach to people, systems, and multi- as well as hybrid cloud strategies.
-- We offer tailored training to deepen cloud-native knowledge and to prepare experts for successful certification as Kubernetes Administrators, Application Developers, and Kubernetes Security Specialists (CKA/CKAD/CKS).
+- We offer tailored training to deepen cloud-native knowledge and to prepare experts for successful certification as Kubernetes Administrators (CKA), Application Developers (CKAD), and Kubernetes Security Specialists (CKS).

 In 2021, we became a member of Cloud Native Computing Foundation (CNCF) & The Linux Foundation (LF), re-certified as a Kubernetes Certified Service Provider (KCSP), certified as FinOps Service Provider, certified as Kubernetes Training Partner (KTP), became a member of FinOps Foundation ... and if that's not enough as of November 2021, we are one of the top 100 contributors to Kubernetes.

+## :information_source: About us

+We are a young passionate team of 25+ highly skilled people committed to finding the best possible and most efficient solutions to all kinds of problems.
+No path is too far and no hurdle too high for us.

+October 2020 was the kick-off of Liquid Reply as a Kubernetes & cloud-native expert team.
+We are a part of Reply's ever growing network.

+Clear, transparent, and open communication is one of our keys to success.

 ## :globe_with_meridians: Find us online